bolt/boltforms/docs/events.md

   - `BoltFormsEvents::PRE_SET_DATA`
   - `BoltFormsEvents::POST_SET_DATA`

 Each of these match Symfony's constants, just with the BoltForms class name/prefix.
+**Please note that the class `BoltFormsEvents` wraps around the Symfony `FormEvents`.**

 There are also events that trigger during the data processing: